aalsammani/calculus-4-DS/README.md

 make_all_figures.py  regenerates every figure deterministically
 ```

-## License and citations
+## Copyright and Citations

-Text and figures © Abdallah Alsammani.
-The book cites OpenStax *Calculus*
+**Copyright © 2026 Abdallah Alsammani.
+All rights reserved.**

-(CC BY-NC-SA 4.0) and other referenced works in `book/appendices/bibliography.md`;
-see `book/references.bib` for full entries.
+Third-party materials are used and cited under their respective licenses.
+See the [Bibliography](book/appendices/bibliography.md) and [`references.bib`](book/references.bib) for sources and attribution.